The Compliance Blind Spot Nobody's Discussing

 Cannabis AI vendors have built an entire value proposition on opacity.
 They say things like:

-California's AB 2013 requires disclosure of training data sources, but it doesn't require vendors to provide that information to *you*,their client.
-It requires them to disclose it publicly, to regulators, and in legal proceedings.
-Your vendor still gets to decide what they tell you.
+California's AB 2013 requires public disclosure of high-level training data information, but it does not require vendors to provide a complete private audit file to *you*, their client.
+Your vendor still gets to decide what it gives you contractually.

 Some vendors are using this strategically.
 They'll comply with AB 2013 by filing required disclosures, then tell their cannabis clients: "We're compliant with the law.
 Anything beyond that is proprietary."